clawpack/doc/doc/googleearth_plotting.rst

 .. _googleearth:

 *******************************************
-Creating plots for the Google Earth browser
+Visualizing GeoClaw results in Google Earth
 *******************************************

 .. _Google Earth: http://www.google.com/earth

-The Google Earth browser is a powerful visualization tool for viewing the output of geophysical simulations.
-The VisClaw visualization suite includes tools that will produce plots and associated .kmz files needed for easy browsing of your data in Google Earth.
+The `Google Earth`_ browser is a powerful visualization tool for viewing geo-located data.
+The VisClaw visualization suite includes tools that will produce plots and associated KMZ files needed for easy browsing of your GeoClaw simulation results in Google Earth.

-Below is a guide for how to create Google Earth visualizations of simulations produced by GeoClaw.
-Of course, the VisClaw visualization tools for Google Earth will allow you to visualize results of others types of simulations, but the GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other innundation events can all be viewed simultaneously.
+GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other inundationevents can all be viewed simultaneously.

 The Google Earth browser is not a fully functional GIS tool, and so while the simulations may look very realistic, one should not base critical decisions on conclusions drawn from the Google Earth visualization alone.
-Nevertheless, these realistic visualizations are useful for setting up simulations, getting simulation can be used to communicate to non-experts important scientific information.
+Nevertheless, these realistic visualizations are useful for setting up simulations and communicating your results.

-.. _google_earth_requirements:

 Basic requirements
 ==================